caseyg/awesome/TOPICS.md

 *   [paulbricman/dual-obsidian-client](https://github.com/paulbricman/dual-obsidian-client) - A skilled virtual assistant for Obsidian.

 *   [athensresearch/athens](https://github.com/athensresearch/athens) - Athens is no longer maintainted.
 Athens was an open-source, collaborative knowledge graph, backed by YC W21

-## claude

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## importer